Have a Seat,

 One of my most powerful pieces of writing I remember – which touched me to the core and helped me realise the deep power of empathy and our human connection – came through me after watching a 1995 documentary about orphaned babies in China who were left to die uncared for because of China’s one-child policy at the time.
 I was so impacted that I wrote a short piece about it, in which I fully embodied one of those babies sitting in a wooden chair, bound to it by hands and feet; at the desperate mercy of whomever would decide if I got to eat that day or die slowly.
 That was a preview of my more “adult” writing life using words to express what my soul already knew, that the key to life is to help the inner child in all of us maintain its freedom from the literal and metaphorical chains that keep us from living in pure love, joy, elegance and grace.

 Shortly after this is when a very special little cartoon bird landed on a page I was drawing on one afternoon and came into my life to stay…

 Drawing – especially Niki Owl – is my inner child’s way of painting the world into a better place through playfulness and illustrated wisdom.
 Somehow, I understood the power of cartoons to communicate simple messages.
-I was also inspired by the creators of Garfield and Snoopy, and Walt Disney.
+I was also inspired by the creators of Garfield and Snoopy, other comics, as well as the creations of Beatrix Potter and Roald Dahl as an example of the marriage between literature and illustration.
 I wanted my own cartoon character, so I created Niki Owl and he became my faithful feathery friend with whom I could communicate safely.

 This divine orchestration of events throughout 1995 became my most defining moment.